Fact sheet: Nuts and brain health

 Brain health research

 The body of evidence about nuts and brain health continues to grow, with new local and international research papers regularly published.
-Key studies: systematic literature reviews and meta-analyses Impact of nut consumption on cognition across the lifespan.
-(Nishi et al, 2023)This narrative review outlines the epidemiological, clinical trial, and mechanistic evidence of the effect of … Continue reading Brain health research
+Key studies: Systematic literature reviews and meta-analyses Role of nut and seed intake on telomere length: A systematic review of observational and interventional studies.
+(Hettiarachchi et al, 2025).This review, of nine observational and four … Continue reading Brain health research

 Webinar: Nuts, nutrients and better health